Data Science NLP use case.

 Natural language processing - NLP - is a branch of linguistics, computer science CS and artificial intelligence AI which study the interactions between computers and human language, in fact how to program computers to process and analyze natural language data in large amounts.

-Natural Language Processing in Python and R.
+Natural Language Processing in R.

 The main goal is a computer capable of "understanding" the contents of text data, especially the contextual nuances of the language used.
 The technology must also accurately extract information and basic ideas contained in the documents, categorize and organize the documents themselves.